KPFA - Pushing Limits-logo

 9/6/2024

 “Hola, mi nombre es Nohemy y hoy seré su intérprete”, or “Hello, my name is Nohemy and I’ll be your interpreter today”.
 That’s what Nohemy says to her clients as an interpreter for her local court system.
 Nohemy 1 On this week’s program, she will be sharing with us how she found this career path despite living with a rare neuromuscular condition called Spinal Muscular Atrophy.
 We will also be discussing how it has affected her ability to work over her lengthy and diverse career given the fact that SMA is a degenerative disease, which until recently, had no treatment.
-If you’d like to learn more about SMA or donate to research funds, you can do so here.
+If you’d like to learn more about SMA, you can do so here.
 This program was produced and hosted by Dominick Trevethan with editing assistance by Denny Daughters.
 Nohemy 2 The post Interpreting Life With SMA – Pushing Limits – September 6, 2024 appeared first on KPFA.

 Duration:00:29:58